Kerrynne Liddle: Career

-Liddle worked as a journalist with the ABC in radio and television, and Channel 7 Adelaide.
-She later established her own public relations business, Precise Media Management, in Adelaide.
+In her early life, Liddle worked as a journalist with the ABC in radio and television, and Channel 7 Adelaide.
+She later co-established a public relations consultancy, Precise Media Management, in Adelaide.
 In 2010, she served on the expert panel for the Review of Australian Government Investment in the Indigenous Broadcasting and Media Sector conducted by Neville Stevens.

 In 2011, Liddle was appointed as Santos Limited's Aboriginal participation manager.
-She later worked for Voyages Indigenous Tourism Australia as a manager at the Ayers Rock Resort, responsible for over 1000 staff, with 400 Indigenous employees.
+She later worked for Voyages Indigenous Tourism Australia as people and performance officer at the Ayers Rock Resort.

 Liddle served on several boards, including GPEX for GP training and the Central Australian Aboriginal Congress.
 She also served as chair of the Tandanya National Aboriginal Cultural Institute, on the boards of the South Australian Housing Trust, Aboriginal Hostels Limited and Indigenous Business Australia, and as a member of the councils of the University of Adelaide and University of South Australia.